rust-lang/book/src/ch05-03-method-syntax.md

 # }
 ```

 Rust will add two dereferences (once for the mutable reference, once for the box) and then one immutable borrow because `area` expects `&Rectangle`.
+Note that this is also a situation where a mutable reference is "downgraded" into a shared reference, like we discussed in [Chapter 4.2](ch04-02-references-and-borrowing.html#mutable-references-provide-unique-and-non-owning-access-to-data).
+Conversely, you would not be allowed to call `set_width` on a value of type `&Rectangle` or `&Box<Rectangle>`.

+{{#quiz ../quizzes/ch05-03-method-syntax-sec1.toml}}

 ### Methods and Ownership